Linear Operator Approximate Message Passing (OpAMP): Introduction

-with the convention that $x_{-1}/\|x_{-1}\| \equiv 0$.
+with the convention that $\hat\theta_{-1} \equiv 0$.
 When $M$ is sampled from a spiked matrix model, this iteration can be tracked accurately in the large-$n$ limit via SE.
-Furthermore, when $\lambda > 1$, the iterates $\{x_t\}$ can be shown to converge to the fixed point $\lambda v_1$, a multiple of the leading eigenvector.
+Furthermore, when $\lambda > 1$, the iterates $\{x_t\}$ can be shown to converge to the fixed point $\sqrt{n} \lambda v_1$, a multiple of the leading eigenvector.

 For applications with very large data matrices, it may only be possible to operate on a subset of the full data matrix $M$ at each iteration.
-Specifically, consider the setting where only a fraction of the rows of $M$ are available at each iteration $t$, i.e. only $\Pi_t M$ is observed for some diagonal 0--1 matrices $\{\Pi_t\}$.
+Specifically, consider the setting where only a fraction of the rows of $M$ are available at each iteration $t$, i.e. only $\Pi_t M$ is observed where $\Pi_t = \diag(\delta_t)$ and $\delta_t \in \{ 0,1\}^n$ is a binary vector indicating which rows are updated in the $t$-th iteration.

+for some diagonal 0--1 matrices $\{\Pi_t\}$.
 As discussed above, this may be due to straggler nodes in a distributed setting or deliberate scheduling.
 Based on the results in this paper, we propose the following AMP-corrected power method with partial updates: where the complementary projections are simply $\Pi_t^\perp = \Id - \Pi_t$.
 This recursion is practical as it does not require knowledge of any of the model parameters and its computational cost per iteration $t$ is dominated by the matrix multiply $\Pi_tMx_t$, which involves $O(nk_t)$ operations, where $k_t = \operatorname{rank}(\Pi_t)$ (or the number of nonzero diagonal elements).